 Dr. Motion compression socks are easy to wear.
 The band at the top is non-binding.
 The toe seam is smooth.
 They are anti-microbial.
 The reality of locker rooms is that they have lots of germs.
 Dr. Motion socks use fabrics that fight germs.
 And they also have an anti-odor weave.

 Should you wear compression socks while you are running?
 Yes.
 And they should be from Dr. Motion.
+We offer both men’s compression socks and women’s compression socks, so that you’ll have socks designed specifically for you.
 Compression socks may give you a tiny competitive edge that makes a difference in running any given race.
 But they will make it a lot easier to keep doing the road work that makes you stronger and faster for every race.